 Young children, particularly toddlers, experience electric shock most often when they bite into electrical cords or poke metal objects such as forks or knives into unprotected outlets or appliances.

 Children like to stick their little fingers everywhere especially in plug sockets.
-You need to be alert enough until your child is matured to understand that.
+You need to be alert always until your child is old enough to understand

 The danger from an electrical shock depends on the type of current, how high the voltage is, how the current traveled through the body, the person's overall health and how quickly the person is treated.

-When looking at how to baby proof (or “child-proof” if you don’t like calling your little one a baby) your home, you must consider everything and anything that is electrical because, as you may have noticed, electrical products and your baby just ...
+When looking at how to baby proof your home, you must consider everything and anything that is electrical because, as you may have noticed, electrical products and your baby just don’t mix.

 Do you have young children at home or grandchildren who visit?
 Maybe it’s time you ‘kid-proofed’ your house to reduce the risk of electrical hazards.
 Here are just a few of the top tips that will help your children stay safe at home.